-- April to June, marking the transition into and early part of the Caribbean Heat Season in the Caribbean Islands and Belize is forecast to be hotter than usual. - 2.
-Intense, (near-)record night-time and daytime heat is expected by August and September.
+- 1. June to August, marking the middle part of the Caribbean Heat Season in the Caribbean Islands and Belize is forecast to be noticeably hotter than usual. - 2.
+Intense, (near-)record night-time and daytime heat with increasing humidity from June to September.